MFIDteam/MFID-200/README.md

 After the paper is accepted you can download the MFID-200 through [Google Drive]() or [Baidu Drive](https://pan.baidu.com), get the following files:

-• "./Optical": 4,000 optical footprint images of 200 subjects in this folder.
+• "./Optical": Optical footprint images of 200 subjects in this folder.
 (3.2G)

-• "./Serial-pressure": 8,021 serial-pressure footprint images of 200 subjects in this folder.
+• "./Serial-pressure": Serial-pressure footprint images of 200 subjects in this folder.
 (27.2G)

-• "./Single-pressure": 12,193 serial-pressure footprint images of 200 subjects in this folder.
+• "./Single-pressure": Single-pressure footprint images of 200 subjects in this folder.
 (2.6G)

 • "./division rules-footprint recognition.txt": file list of division rules for footprint recognition.